yangzhong-freebsd/lua-httpd/README.md

 ```

 Finally, edit the files `httpd` and `db.lua`: change the value of the variable
 `SRC_DIR` to be the path to this repository, with the trailing slash.
+Also, edit
+`keymap.lua`: change `XAUTHORITY` to point at your .Xauthority file.

 Now you should be able to go to localhost on your browser and use the installer
 frontend!